Erriez/Clipboarder/README.md

 ## Technical details

 The application is build around the popular NodeJS [Electron Boilerplate](https://github.com/szwacz/electron-boilerplate).
 Reason is easy development, maintenance and deployment.

 NPM dependencies:

 * [auto-launch](https://www.npmjs.com/package/auto-launch)
 * [clipboard-event](https://www.npmjs.com/package/clipboard-event)
 * [electron](https://www.electronjs.org/)
 * [electron-builder](https://www.electron.build/)

 Clipboard documentation

 * [Electron clipboard API](https://www.electronjs.org/docs/api/clipboard)

-### NO MAC support
+## FAQ

+---

+Q: Can I transfer the clipboard between Windows and Linux?

+A: Yes, Windows - Windows, Linux - Linux and Windows - Linux is supported.

+---

+Q: I built from source and did not detect clipboard changes on Linux.
+Any hints?

+A: Check execute permission on `node_modules/clipboard-event/platform/clipboard-event-handler-linux` which may be missing after NPM install.

+---

+Q: Is MAC supported?

+A: No.

 Sorry Apple users, you're using a platform which is not compatible with Windows or Linux.

 Without Apple hardware it is impossible for developers to build and test applications.
 I'm happy to add MAC support when someone wants to sponsor me by providing a MAC Book Pro.

+---

+Q: My clipboard is not loaded in original format

+A: This Clipboarder supports TXT/RTF/HTML/PNG only.
+Some applications use a propriatary clipboard format which is not saved/loaded.
+Try `Clipboard Files | Show clipboard info` to identify the formats before the save and after the load to clipboard.

+---

 ## MIT License

 In simple words:

 * Open source.
 * Do what ever you want with the application.
 * For personal and commercial usage.
 * No warranties.
-* Don't like it? -> Don't use it.
 * Merge requests are welcome.

 ## Issues / bugs